Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 Vintage Vessel Fall Flower Display

-There’s nothing quite like arranging fall flowers in a vintage vessel — it adds character and charm you just can’t get from something store-bought.
+There’s nothing quite like arranging fall flowers in a vintage vessel.
+It adds character and charm you just can’t get from something store-bought.
 Think antique pitchers, Mason jars, or even ironstone tureens as your base.

 Secure stems with floral foam or a tape grid, then build your arrangement with a mix of sunflowers, dried hydrangeas, and roses.
 Layer in eucalyptus sprigs or preserved oak leaves for texture, and let a few wisps trail over the edges for that effortlessly gathered look.
+The result is a centerpiece that feels both nostalgic and fresh, a perfect blend of vintage character and the colorful beauty of fall.

 Textured Boucle Pumpkin Collection

+Once autumn arrives, you’ll find that boucle pumpkins bring a luxurious tactile dimension to your seasonal décor.
 These handcrafted pieces covered in soft, fluffy fabric come in versatile neutral shades like cream, white, and gray that complement any fall display.
 Available in medium to small sizes around 5.5 inches tall, they’re perfect for tabletops and mantels.

-Their fuzzy, nubby texture pairs beautifully with wood, metal, and dried florals, making them ideal decorative elements from early autumn through Thanksgiving.
+You can find these artisanal accents as single pieces or in coordinating sets, with prices ranging from $20 to $80.
+Their fuzzy, nubby texture pairs beautifully with wood, metal and dried florals, making them ideal decorative elements from early autumn through Thanksgiving.

 Mixed Pattern Table Setting Design